 - Dyed Mulch

-Dyed mulch is made from wood products such as barks and wood chips.
+Dyed mulch is made from wood products such as bark and wood chips.
 These products are dyed using a water-soluble stain or dye.
 There are various colors of dyed mulch, one of them being black.

 - Plastic and Rubber Mulch